Once you decide you need to purchase life insurance, what is your first step?

 There are two major types of life insurance: term and permanent.
 For most families and individuals age 20 to 60, term is usually where we start.
 Term buys you the most amount of insurance for the least amount of money right now.

-When you decide you might want to buy life insurance, go to www.findaterm.com and use our quote engine to look at the prices charged by many different top companies.
+When you decide you might want to buy life insurance, use our Term Life Insurance Calculator to look at the prices charged by many different top companies.
 This will give you a good idea of how much life insurance should really cost for your age, health status and term desired.
 Next, send us an inquiry either through the website or by phone.
 We will help you determine an affordable plan that works best for you, with no pressure or obligation.